GraphCSVAE: Graph Categorical Structured Variational Autoencoder for Spatiotemporal Auditing of Physical Vulnerability Towards Sustainable Post-Disaster Risk Reduction: Methodology

 \subsection{Evaluation}

-Using the similar metric that compares prior and posterior distributions of physical vulnerability from \cite{pittore2020variable}, we calculated the Aitchison distance, $AD$, which measures the difference between the compositions of input prior $\boldsymbol{p}_{0}$ and our posterior $\boldsymbol{p}_{\theta}$ \citep{aitchison1982statistical}.
+Evaluating the predictive accuracy and robustness of posterior distributions of physical vulnerability is a non-trivial task because of the unavailability of temporal building-level groundtruth labels.
+Therefore, we followed a similar metric from \cite{pittore2020variable} that expresses the compositional deviations of the resulting posterior with respect to the specified prior, indicating that any significant changes could correspond to a localized difference from the known prior, i.e., a different category of physical vulnerability.
+Here, we calculated the Aitchison distance, $AD$, which measures the difference between the compositions of input prior $\boldsymbol{p}_{0}$ and our posterior $\boldsymbol{p}_{\theta}$ \citep{aitchison1982statistical}.

+It is important to note that Aitchison distance measures compositional deviation from the prior rather than predictive accuracy against groundtruth.
+In the absence of temporal building-level labels, this metric serves as a proxy for relative distributional change.
+Hence, we also performed a sensitivity analysis by varying the weights of $\mathcal{L}^{\text{KL}}$ and $\mathcal{L}^{\text{CE}}$ to examine the trade-off between prior and posterior and the influence of multiple distributions on the robustness of the inferred posterior compositions and soft transition matrices.
+We investigated three combinations of weights, $w_{\mathcal{L}^{\text{CE}}} / w_{\mathcal{L}^{\text{KL}}}$: $0.001, 1, 1000$.
+Higher values of $w_{\mathcal{L}^{\text{CE}}} / w_{\mathcal{L}^{\text{KL}}}$ (e.g., 1000) indicate a stronger weighting of the soft pseudo-labels for supervising posterior predictions, relative to the weaker informational contribution of the prior distribution.